 Pill imprint T26 has been identified as Carbamazepine extended-release 200 mg.

-Carbamazepine is used in the treatment of bipolar disorder; trigeminal neuralgia; schizoaffective disorder; peripheral neuropathy; epilepsy (and more), and belongs to the drug class dibenzazepine anticonvulsants.
+Carbamazepine is used in the treatment of bipolar disorder; trigeminal neuralgia; schizoaffective disorder; epilepsy; borderline personality disorder (and more), and belongs to the drug class dibenzazepine anticonvulsants.
 There is positive evidence of human fetal risk during pregnancy.
 Carbamazepine 200 mg is not a controlled substance under the Controlled Substance Act (CSA).

 - 200 mg

 - Dibenzazepine anticonvulsants